 The lithium-ion battery is ubiquitous.
-Because of its versatility, this battery can be tailored to powering cell phones, laptops, power tools or electric vehicles.
+Because of its versatility, this battery can be tailored to power cell phones, laptops, power tools, or electric vehicles.
 It is now the source of a multibillion-dollar enterprise annually that continues to grow each year.

 Researchers at the U.S. Department of Energy’s (DOE) Argonne National Laboratory have developed a new electrolyte mixture and a simple additive that could have a place in the next generation of lithium-ion batteries.

 “Based on these test results, we have every reason to believe that, if silicon anodes ever replace graphite or constitute the anode in more than a few percent concentration, this invention will be part of it and could have far reaching impact.” — Baris Key, Argonne chemist

 For many decades, scientists have been vigorously hunting for new electrode materials and electrolytes that can produce a new generation of lithium-ion batteries offering much greater energy storage while lasting longer, costing less, and being safer.
 This new generation will likely make electric vehicles more widespread and accelerate the electric grid’s expansion into renewable energy through cheaper and more reliable energy storage.